vault27/Foundation/ipsec.md

 - Tunnel 1 is used to negotiate parametres for tunnel 2, tunnel 1 is used only for communication between firewalls, then for actual data only tunnel 2 is used directly, they work in paralell
 - Is there any IKE traffic, when everything is established and data flows normally?
 - Security Associations are negotiated for both tunnels

+## IKE

+- Peer IP
+- Proxy IDs Local and Remote if required by one of the sides
+- IKE version
+- DH group - defines form of DH: Ecliptic Curve or Classic Module based, and the size of prime numbers which will be used
+- Hash
+- Symmetric cipher
+- Lifetime
+- Auth type: pre shared key or certificate
+- Preshared key
+- IKE Call Admission Control (CAC) - limit amount of connections and tries to establish IKE phase one tunnel

+## IPSec

+- IPSec protocol: ESP or AH
+- ESP mode: tunnel or transport mode
+- Symmetric cipher
+- Hash
+- DH group
+- Lifetime

 ## SA